-While most pharmaceutical drugs designed to increase dopamine are associated with significant and serious adverse effects, scientists have discovered and clinically tested a number of natural mood enhancers that can safely increase dopamine levels within the brain and are generally without side effects.
+While most pharmaceutical drugs designed to increase dopamine are associated with significant and serious adverse effects, scientists have discovered and clinically tested a number of natural dopamine supplements that can safely increase dopamine levels within the brain and are generally without side effects.
 Natural and integrative physicians have been successfully using these ingredients to help patients with depression, anxiety, low motivation, and other low dopamine symptoms.

 Download this expert FREE guide, “Am I Depressed?”
 Treating depression symptoms, including bipolar and clinical depression, and seasonal affective disorder.

 In this free guide, you’ll find depression tests to help you self-diagnose your condition before seeing a physician.

 Dopamine normally gets triggered when you approach and expect a reward.
 With the dopamine drug released in your brain, comes a good feeling and a surge of energy so you can reach your reward.
 Dopamine motivates you to seek, alerts your attention to things that meet your needs, and motivates you to persist in your pursuit of those things that meet your needs.